 What if we Don’t Have an Outside Grill?

 If you don’t have an outside grill, you can sear the tenderloin in a large cast-iron skillet or in your roasting (without the rack) on high heat, and on the stove-top.
 You can add additional olive oil when searing if needed.
-Following the same directions as in our recipe card, rotating it every 3 minutes, to brown the outside before finishing it in the oven.
+Following the same directions as in our recipe card, rotate it every 3 minutes, to brown the outside before finishing it in the oven.

 What to do with leftovers?